hiba-emording/alx-higher_level_programming/0x06-python-classes/README.md

     - File: `6-square.py`
     - Description: Python class Square with a position attribute and validation for a tuple of two positive integers.

+8. **Singly linked list**
+    - File: `100-singly_linked_list.py`
+    - Description: Python classes Node and SinglyLinkedList defining a node of a singly-linked list and a singly-linked list.

+9. **Print Square instance**
+    - File: `101-square.py`
+    - Description: Python class Square that defines a square, including a method to set printing of a Square instance equivalent to `my_print()`.

+10. **Compare 2 squares**
+    - File: `102-square.py`
+    - Description: Python class Square that defines a square, including methods enabling usage of Square instances with logical operators based on the square area.

+11. **ByteCode -> Python #5**
+    - File: `103-magic_class.py`
+    - Description: Python function matching exactly a provided bytecode.